blakethom8/cool-mint/docs/01-getting-started/01-introduction.md

 ## What GenAI Launchpad Is Not

-- **Not an Agent Framework**: While you can build agent-like systems using our pipeline architecture, GenAI Launchpad isn't primarily an agent framework like AutoGPT or LangChain Agents.
+- **Not an Agent Framework**: While you can build agent-like systems using our workflow architecture, GenAI Launchpad isn't primarily an agent framework like AutoGPT or LangChain Agents.
 Instead, it provides the infrastructure to build any type of AI application, including but not limited to agents.

 - **Not Opinionated About AI Logic**: We don't dictate how you should implement your AI logic.
-Our pipeline system is flexible enough to work with any approach:
+Our workflow system is flexible enough to work with any approach:
-    - Use our built-in pipeline system
+    - Use our built-in workflow system
     - Integrate LangChain
     - Implement LlamaIndex
     - Build custom solutions